noahweasley/TimeLY/README.md

 ** settings: Contains TimeLY's global settings.
 ** timetable: Package that contains TimeLY's timetable management system.

-    Feel free to contribute to this project.
+*Feel free to contribute to this project.
 Please never update the master branch.
 Create a child branch and wait for me to review and merge your pull request.
-Thank you for your collaboration.
+Thank you for your collaboration*.